ericrasmussen/pyramid_redis_sessions/README.rst

-This is the first draft for Redis-backed sessions in the Pyramid Web Application Development Framework.
+This is the second draft for Redis-backed sessions in the Pyramid Web Application Development Framework.

 This is not yet ready for production use, but you are welcome to test/profile/submit patches.